crs4/bbmri-it-school-tutorials/tutorial-hl7v2-cda-ihe/HL7v2-CDA-IHE_tutorial.md

    After that, let's start the Mirth Connect administrator app, in a way to check the Mirth Channels and also to inspect the code of the PDQ Server channel.
    From a browser, go to http://localhost:8087 and download the administrator launcher.
-   In the login prompt that appears, type admin for both username and password.
+   In the login prompt that appears, type "admin" for both username and password.
 3. Now, let's implement the PDQ Consumer in Python to send some HL7 queries to the Supplier.
    First, install the `hl7apy` library:
    ```bash